dotkernel/api-documentation/docs/book/v4/core-features/cors.md

 ## How to fix?

-DotKernel API fixes this issue using the [mezzio/mezzio-cors](https://github.com/mezzio/mezzio-cors) library.
+Dotkernel API fixes this issue using the [mezzio/mezzio-cors](https://github.com/mezzio/mezzio-cors) library.

 ### Step 1: Install library